Azure/Azure-Verified-Modules/docs/content/specs/shared/_index.md

 By default this script will only update and append labels on the repository specified.
 However, this can be changed by setting the parameter `-UpdateAndAddLabelsOnly` to `$false`, which will remove all the labels from the repository first and then apply the AVM labels from the CSV only.

 Make sure you elevate your privilege to admin level or the labels will not be applied to your repository.
-Go to https://repos.opensource.microsoft.com/orgs/Azure/repos/<your avm repo>
+Go to repos.opensource.microsoft.com/orgs/Azure/repos/<your avm repo> to request admin access before running the script.

 Full Script: